mattmunz/Reasons/README.md

 "Voting is a responsibility of all citizens" or "Beltway experience is necessary for a president to be successful".

-This system seemed like a better way to make up my mind then dredging through news articles and books, which can be fun to read at times, but often contain lots of information I don't really need.
+This system seemed like a better way to make up my mind than dredging through news articles and books, which can be fun to read at times, but often contain lots of information I don't really need.
 This makes sense as these sources are designed for a wide audience and generally don't leverage all of the flexibility w.r.t. content that HTML/HTTP offers.